-9.1 The Board of Directors shall monitor and plan for the Cooperative’s financial operation, present this information at the Annual Ownership Meetings and make recommendations regarding any action to be taken.
+9.1 The Board of Directors shall monitor and plan for the cooperative’s financial operation, present this information at the Annual Owners Meeting, and make recommendations regarding any action to be taken.

 9.2 The budget for the coming fiscal year will be constructed by management and presented to the Board of Directors for review.

-9.5 The Co-op shall allocate and distribute to owners its adjusted net savings from businesses done with them in the manner set forth in this by-law.
+9.5 The cooperative shall allocate and distribute to owners its adjusted net savings from businesses done with them in the manner set forth in this bylaw.
 Owners shall retain the right to waive in whole or in part, by action at a meeting of owners, any patronage refunds to which they may be entitled.

 9.6 The adjusted net profit for each fiscal year shall be allocated to each owner in the proportion in which his or her patronage bears to the total of all owner patronage during the year.
 Patronage shall be understood to mean goods and services purchased from the cooperative and shall be measured in terms of dollar amount.
 Any allocations of such a nominal amount as not to justify the expenses of distribution may, as determined by the Board of Directors, be excluded from distribution provided that they are not then or later distributed to other owners.